Waning Gibbous on

 Moon after ascending node

-4 days after ascending node on 30 September 2004 at 13:30 in ♈ Aries.
-The Moon is located north of the ecliptic over the following 9 days, until the lunar orbit crosses from North to South in descending node on 14 October 2004 at 21:47 in ♎ Libra.
+4 days after ascending node on 30 September 2004 at 13:30 in ♈ Aries the Moon is positioned north of the ecliptic over the following 9 days until the lunar crosses the ecliptic again from North to South in descending node on 14 October 2004 at 21:47 in ♎ Libra.

 Moon at northern standstill

 At 17:37 the Moon is meeting its standstill point to reach North declination of ∠28.020°.
-Over the next 13 days the lunar orbit is going to extend southward to face maximum declination of ∠-28.048° at the point of next standstill in ♑ Capricorn on 19 October 2004 at 08:00.
+Over the upcoming 13 days the lunar orbit is going to tilt southward to face maximum declination of ∠-28.048° at the point of next southern standstill in ♑ Capricorn on 19 October 2004 at 08:00.

 Syzygy in 8 days